The Sydney Chamber Music Festival (SCMF) is held every year in the beautiful surrounds of the Manly Art Gallery and Museum.

 A member of Sydney Brass, he gave the premiere of Joe Wolfe’s Trumpet Concerto in 2003, and has performed at the Arcadia Music Festival, with the Frankfurt and Saarbrucken radio symphony orchestras, and as Principal Cornet with the Australian Opera and Ballet Orchestra.

 He has taught at St Andrews Cathedral School and the Sydney and Newcastle conservatoriums, and was featured in the Visiting Artist Programme at Hale School in 2008.

 Anthony Heinrichs joined the Sydney Symphony Orchestra in 1995.

 BRIDGET BOLLIGER, Artistic Director

-Marielle Norman and Elena Zaniboni.
-She has held Principal Flute positions with the St Gallen Symphony Orchestra and the Sao Paulo Symphony and has appeared as guest Principal Flute and soloist with the Basel Symphony, Philharmonia Zürich, Australian Opera and Ballet Orchestra, Queensland Symphony Orchestra and many others.
+Bridget has held Principal Flute positions with the St Gallen Symphony Orchestra and the Sao Paulo Symphony, and has appeared as guest principal flute and soloist with several European and Australian orchestras including the Basel Symphony, Zurich Opera Orchestra, AOBO and QSO.

 AKKY VAN OGTROP, Advisor Ex Officio

 Akky van Ogtrop (MA Sydney University) works as an art historian, curator and Approved Valuer for the Australian Government’s Cultural Gifts Program.
 As a director and manager of major arts events including the Biennale of Sydney, ARTiculate Campaign, Sydney Art on Paper Fair and Sydney Contemporary, Akky has proven experience as arts administrator and creative manager with extensive contacts and national and international project experience and as an organiser, speaker and facilitator of national and international symposia, workshops and discussion panels.